Abdalodon: Dentition

 The 8 upper postcanines on Abdalodon diastematicus are tricuspid, with a large minimally curved main cusp, and two smaller accessory cusps.
 The accessory cusps are nearly symmetrical and sit anterior and posterior to the main cusp.
 The roots of the postcanines are thecodont, meaning that the teeth sit in sockets in the middle of the jaw.
 Four upper incisors are present on both sides of the skull, with the most posterior incisor being separated from the canine by short diastema.
 There is a tip of a new incisor emerging at the base of incisor number 4, on the left side of the jaw.
 It has been suggested that this was a fifth incisor, however, due to its position immediately under incisor 4, it is most likely a replacement tooth.
 The incisors are conical smooth teeth with no serrations.
 The canines, like the incisors, are smooth and conical, and are proportionally to the size of the skull, larger than those seen in Procynosuchus delaharpae or Charassognathus gracilis.

 Skull of Abdalodon in several different views.
 Photo courtesy of Christian Kammerer.

 The dentition of Abdalodon has played a critical role in distinguishing it from Procynosuchus.
-There are 3 incisors on the lower jaw of Abdalodon, and the lower incisor count is not known to vary ontogenically in any early cynodont, helping to distinguish the genus from Procynosuchus which has 4.
-The 8 postcanines of Abdalodon are also outside of the range of ontengenic variation for Procynosuchus, which typically has 9 to 11 postcanines.
+There are three incisors on the lower jaw of Abdalodon, and the lower incisor count is not known to vary ontogenically in any early cynodont, helping to distinguish the genus from Procynosuchus which has four.
+The eight postcanines of Abdalodon are also outside of the range of ontengenic variation for Procynosuchus, which typically has nine to eleven postcanines.
 The long diastema between the canine and the postcanines, in both the upper and lower jaw, is unique to Abdalodon.
-The main cusp of Abdalodon's postcanines is straighter than those of other early cynodonts.
-Abdalodon's accessory cusps are proportionally larger when compared to the main cusp than in other early cynodonts.
+The main cusp of Abdalodons postcanines is straighter than those of other early cynodonts.
+Abdalodons accessory cusps are proportionally larger when compared to the main cusp than in other early cynodonts.
 The dentition of Abdalodon helps distinguish it from Procynosuchus, the genus to which it was originally attributed.
 Charassognathus however bears a similar dental formula to Abdalodon, which has been the basis behind grouping them into the clade Charassognathidae.
-Charrasognathus however lacks the substantial maxillary and dentary diastema found on Abdalodon, as well as the masseteric fossa, which distinguishes the two.
+Charrasognathus, however, lacks the substantial maxillary and dentary diastema found on Abdalodon, as well as the masseteric fossa, which distinguishes the two.